What is Wildcrafted Sea Moss? Is it Good for Our Planet?

 Take for example St. Lucia, where studies have shown that there are sections of their shore lines which are protected by coral reefs that are classified as vulnerable.
 Wildcrafting in such a place adds pressure to the already delicate balance.

-Projections have estimated that if coastal development is not controlled, of the 1,462 square kilometers of sea grasses (the habitats that include those where sea moss grows) assessed in the Caribbean in 2010, that these will slip back to as low as 155 square kilometers by 2025 if appropriate controls are not put in place (Source: Clarke et al. 2013).
+Projections have estimated that if coastal development is not controlled, of the 1,462 square kilometres of sea grasses (the habitats that include those where sea moss grows) assessed in the Caribbean in 2010, these will slip back to as low as 155 square kilometres by 2025 if appropriate controls are not put in place.
+1

 So, you can see that there is cause for consideration and discussion at the very least on the topic of wildcrafting.
 It’s not just the sea moss taken away for human consumption that the Oceans are contending with, it’s also the development of the shorelines that these normally grow along.